sohadutt/sohadutt/README.md

 #  🗿About:
-Multidisciplinary IT professional with proven experience in 3D art, visual effects,Web developement, product configuration, and team coordination.
+Multidisciplinary IT professional with proven experience in 3D art, visual effects, Web development, product configuration, and team coordination.
 I specialise in developing product configurators and collaborating with developers to create optimised, scalable solutions.
 Adept at managing cross-functional processes, ensuring product quality, and streamlining creative workflows.